Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

 This might sound a bit nitpicky, but if you’re driving a boat against a strong tide, your actual speed in the water will be different than your speed through space as you will be pushed back against the tide.

-Which should you get?
-Well, if you really want to know an accurate speed, a GPS-based model will likely be the best for you.
-Alternatively, if your boat is already set-up for a manual speedometer, this is probably your best bet as you will already have holes cut in your boat.
-That being said, you can also mount a GPS-based model onto your vessel with little extra legwork.
+If your boat is already set-up for a manual speedometer, this is probably your best bet as you will already have holes cut in your boat which makes the installation process much easier.
+However, if you’re starting from scratch, you can mount a GPS-based model onto your vessel with little extra legwork.

 If you buy a speedometer, you’ll want to be sure that you’ve spent your hard-earned money on something that actually works.
 When it comes to speedometers, there’s a wide range in accuracy, depending on both the model you buy, how you mount it on your boat, and whether it’s a GPS-based unit or a pitometer.